nansencenter/NEDAS/README.md

 `export PYTHONPATH=$PYTHONPATH:$CODE/NEDAS`

 The runtime parameters for NEDAS are handled by the `config` module, it reads system environment variables through `os.environ`.
 A full list of config parameters is provided by `config/defaults`.
 For your experiment, make a copy of the config file and change parameters accordingly.
 In NEDAS, `$config_file` points to the config file you will use.
 We recommend you keep a separate config file for each experiment.

-Before sourcing the `$config_file`, you need to mark the variables for export to the environment of subsequent commands (in bash it is done by `set -a`), so that the Python subprocesses will have access to those config parameters:

-`set -a; source $config_file; set +a`

-Then, you can go to the `scripts` directory to run the top-level control scripts:

-`cd $CODE/NEDAS/scripts`

-The bash scripts are typically submitted to a job scheduler on host supercomputers.
-In `config/env` you can create an initialization script for loading modules for the specific host machine.
-And in `scripts/job_submit.sh` make sure to provide the command for running jobs for this host machine.
-For example, in `config/defaults` the `env/betzy/base.src` is sourced, and we submit the job with

-`sbatch run_cycle.sh`

-Alternatively, the `run_cycle.sh` script can be run directly, if you are running the script on your local computer.
-For example, `config/env/localhost` sets up a local computer using `mpiexec`.
-Then, you run the job with

-`./run_cycle.sh`

-Results can then be found in the `$work_dir/$exp_name` directory.

 ## Code Directories and Components <a name='code_structure'></a>